Autism Awareness Month

 Attend local events

 There are ongoing autism awareness events throughout the year.
-Go to these events, take your friends and family, and even volunteer if you have the time.
+Show your support by attending these events, taking your friends and family, and even volunteering if you have the time.

 Stand up for others